-RESEARCH PAPER
+RESEARCH PAPERS

 ATTENTION: The Research Paper must be turned in to receive credit for the course!
 No late research papers will be accepted!
-Papers without in-text citations and/or a Works Cited page with approved sources WILL NOT be accepted for grading.

-The Research Paper is assigned after the midterm point.
-Prior to that point, students will receive instruction on MLA documentation, which is a requirement of the research paper.
+The Research Papers are assigned after the midterm point.
+Prior to that point students will receive instruction on MLA documentation, which is a requirement of the research paper.
 Weekly assignments on the paper will help assess student progress and ensure a student understands the components of the assignment.
 Each Research Paper Check is part of the overall Research Paper Final Grade.
 Also, in English 0042 students will be required to have specific parts of the paper completed so feedback can be provided and improvements can be made to the paper.
 The final paper will be turned in using the same method as the essays, but will be placed in a pocket folder with brads.
 The research paper is evaluated in three parts: content and organization, research and documentation, and grammar and mechanics.
 NOTE: To conduct reliable research, students must use the TC Databases.
 A library orientation will be provided as part of the course.